Electricity-based mental illness therapies have been seen in a negative light for decades.

 Transcutaneous electrical nerve stimulation (TENS) uses low-voltage electrical current to treat acute and chronic pain.
 In this therapy, electrodes are placed on the skin at the sites where the pain is felt.
 The electrodes connect to a device that controls the electrical signals.
 Once the device is turned on, electricity is transmitted from the electrodes to nearby nerve fibers.

 The electricity prevents pain signals from traveling from those nearby nerves back to the brain.
 This treatment varies in terms of its efficacy, but it has some important benefits.
-For instance, no medication is involved, and it’s painless and non-invasive.
+For instance, no medication is involved, and non-invasive.

 TENS can be performed in a clinic by a doctor, physical therapist, or other medical professionals.
 There are also portable, battery-operated devices that people can use at home.
 TENS machines can relieve chronic and acute pain related to: